ravindrameena/jekyll-now/_posts/2019-08-19-final-report.md

 ## During GSoC Phase 3:

 **1.)** Stored thread id and thread name in a table so that the table can be used later in the LTTng sched_switch event.
-With the help of the table, the threads can have a name.
+This table helps in retrieving the name of thread.

 **2.)** Populated the thread id and thread name table to LTTng sched_switch event in the rtems-record-lttng tool so that threads can have the name.

+**3.)** Thread state (IDLE/RUNNING) support for thread was added.
+This helps in figuring out the state (IDLE/RUNNING) of thread.

-**3.)** Generated metadata from the rtems-record-lttng tool.
+**4.)** Generated metadata from the rtems-record-lttng tool.

 **Main Outcome of Phase 3:** The Trace Compass can now display the thread state (IDLE/RUNNING) and thread names.
 The rtems-record-lttng tool program can now generate LTTng metadata.